jhauschild/sphinx_cfg_options/test.rst

       :type: bool
       :default: False

-      Wheter the car has both an internal combustion engine and an electric motor, or not.
+      Whether the car has both an internal combustion engine and an electric motor, or not.

 As you might have expected, the references :cfg:option:`Vehicle.fuel` and :cfg:option:`ElectricCar.fuel` now point to the two different definitions.